Letting Go of My Calendar Life

 It’s just so hard to simply…wait.

 What am I supposed to do while I’m waiting for everything to finally make sense?
-Just what I mentioned above—staying on God’s path and following Him.

-Your life doesn’t start when you enter college or get a job or get married.
-Your life doesn’t start when you figure out what to do with the rest of your life.
-Your life started before you were born because God knew what He wanted you to do before you were born.
+Your life doesn’t start when you figure out what to do with the rest of your life; it started before you were born.
+God knew what He wanted you to do before you even entered this world.

-I keep telling myself that when I’m supposed to know what I’m going to do with my life, I will know.
+I keep telling myself that when I’m supposed to know what I’m going to do with my life, I’ll know.
 I keep hoping and praying that I’ll figure out God’s will.
 I don’t want to doubt something so sacred and perfect.
 I want to be sure that it’s my calling and that I’m ready for it.

 “So do not worry about tomorrow; for tomorrow will worry about itself.
 Each day has enough trouble of its own.”
 (Matthew 6:34 NASB)